oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

   ```
 </details>

-## Task 2: Incremental Restore (__TARGET__)
+## Task 2: Incremental Restore (TARGET)

 The incremental restore needs the "res.txt" and "incrbackups.txt" files from source.
 Both are the driving files for the XTTS process.
 You just performed your first incremental backup so there's no previous version of "incrbackups.txt" file. <br>
 But the initial load already created the res.txt and you probably remember that you copied it already from source to target in the previous LAB.
+So let's compare both before starting the restore....

 ### Comparing Source and Target res.txt
 So before overwriting __res.txt__ on target, let's check out the content of this file on source and target: